 I prefer to think of commodities as something that are an input or a means to helping us innovate.
 If you’re bullish on oil price dynamics you shouldn’t go buy barrels of oil and store them in a locker somewhere.
 You should find the companies who leverage the use of that commodity and will benefit by innovating through the use of that input.
 Don’t bet against innovation.
 Bet on it.

-I say all of this as I see the silver bubble (that I discussed back in 2011 when silver was 40% higher) come crashing down.
 Sensible portfolio construction starts with understanding the role of specific assets in the economy and how those various assets fit into your portfolio in particular ways.
 I don’t know why this theme of commodities as an asset class has taken off over the last 10 years, but it sure doesn’t seem to be helping anybody except those selling the idea….